Vanderscycle/fastApiMMLFramework/README.md

   * wrote the documentation.

 Known issues:
-  * init.sql is not working (from a previous project) but the tables are created regardless because of sqlalchemy.
+  * init.sql is not working (imported from a previous project) but the tables are created regardless because of sqlalchemy.
 More time required to investigate.
-  * get all users doesn't returns a list of dictionaries.
+  * get all users returns a list of dictionaries.
   * datavalidation with pydantic and the orm model is weird and despite some fields being specified for strings they allow for ints and floats.
   * The code could always use more comments.
   * unittest functions are not being reused because I don't know how to do so just yet.

-Future development regardless of job:
+  * The first boot of docker-compose up can be problematic.
+Stopping and restarting the containers solves the db issue (do not delete containers).

+Future developments:
   * troubleshooting of .env and passwords.